zenno-astronautics/metalang99/README.md

 int main(void) {}
 ```

-Everything you see happens at compile-time.
-Everything you need is `#include <epilepsy.h>` and a C99/C++11-compliant preprocessor.
+Epilepsy is a functional language that executes on any C99/C++11-compliant preprocessor.
+It enriches the standard preprocessor with basic and compound data types, control expressions, collections, and more, thereby serving as a framework for metaprogramming.

-## Overview
+## Motivation

-Epilepsy allows you to create and use embedded [domain-specific languages] in C/C++.
+Epilepsy allows you to create and use embedded [domain-specific languages].

 [domain-specific languages]: https://en.wikipedia.org/wiki/Domain-specific_language